PaperText/paperback/README.md

 If you want to test your changes you can test them with `paperback run --debug`

-After you're done, push your cahnges to git.
+After you're done, push your changes to git.

 Contribute
 ----------